HaveTimeDrinkTea/w07_Work_Day_Scheduler/README.md

 ### NOTE:
  * To make it easier to evaluate this application, I have added two buttons at the bottom of the deployed page.
-   * One button will populate the hourly slots with mock activities (to remove the mock data, please delete the localStorage of key "userEntryArray") and
+   * One button will populate the hourly slots with mock activities (to remove the mock data, please delete the localStorage of key "userEntryArray" and then refresh the page) and
    * the other will set the current hour to be 12 noon so that one can see the past/present/future hourly slot colouring. (to reset back to local machine time, please click the button again).
+ * The "Delete Yesterday Data" button on the side bar is meant to demonstrate the deletion of data.
+The mock data mentioned above has some previous day data pre-populated for testing this function.

 ### Methodology: Pseudo Code